billyjbryant/PokeAlarmWiki/Filters-Overview.md

 ### Missing Info

 For a variety of reasons, an Event may be missing information needed to properly check it.

-When the `"is_missing_info"` parameter is set to true, filters will only allow Events with checked information missing.
+In these cases, the `"is_missing_info"` parameter decides how a filter handles it.

+**IMPORTANT:** `"is_missing_info"`: ONLY applies to necessary information.
+Information is necessary only if being used to filter.
+If `"min_iv"` or `"max_iv"` aren't set, it doesn't matter if `iv` is unknown or not.

-When the `"is_missing_info"` parameter is set to false, filters will only allow Events with all checked information present.
+With the `"is_missing_info": false` parameter, filters will ONLY allow Events with all necessary information.
+If `"min_dist"` is set but the `dist` is unknown, it will be rejected.

-**Note:** `"is_missing_info"` ONLY applies to event information already checked by the filter.
-For example, It will not check for `iv` unless `"min_iv"` or `"max_iv"` are set.
+With the `"is_missing_info": true` parameter, filters will ONLY allow Events that ARE MISSING INFOrmation.
+If `"max_iv"` is set and the ivs are unknown, it will be rejected.

+When `"is_missing_info"` is NOT included in the filter, it will simply skip any checks on missing information.
+If you have `"min_iv":90` set but no `"is_missing_info`", PA will still pass monsters where 'iv` is unknown.

 ### Geofence